 We are supporting Hedgehog Street, a campaign by The People’s Trust for Endangered Species and the British Hedgehog Preservation Society to recruit Hedgehog Champions and raise awareness of our prickly friends.
 To find out more about hedgehogs in the UK read the latest State of Britain’s Hedgehogs Report here.

-Get Involved – in five easy steps
+Get involved in five easy ways

 - Submit a sighting